ImageMagick/Usage-Markdown/distorts/index.md

 The [Resize](../resize/) is a simplified (and much more common) image distortion operation, allowing you to make many optimizations.
 It is orthogonally aligned, allowing you to use a 2 pass orthogonal image filtering method in resize.
-That is to say it first sizes in one dimension, then in the other, using a intermediate temporary image.
+That is to say it first sizes in one dimension, then in the other, using an intermediate temporary image.

 Also as the scaling factor is constant over the whole destination image, with edges aligned to a whole pixel (integer) dimension, the algorithm can greatly simplify its processing and the caching requirements of the filter it uses.
 All these limitations allow for various optimizations that make it very fast in comparison to the work distort needs to do.